-Serbia mining: New 2015 mining law legal analysis of investors benefits and obligations28.
-December 2015. / Mining
+Serbia mining: New 2015 mining law legal analysis of investors benefits and obligations, Mining

 Simplifying procedures for obtaining exploration and exploitation permits remains the key priority for attracting additional mining investors to Serbia.
 Law on Mining and Geological Exploration (2015) (“the 2015 Law”) came into force on 16 December 2015 and has been hailed by the professional community as a step in the right direction.

 Serbia currently has around 250 exploitation fields where mining activities are undertaken, in addition to around 100 exploration fields where some of the world’s largest mining companies are present.
 Foreign mining companies invest between $10mil and $100mil on a yearly basis on geological explorations in Serbia.

 Various localities in Eastern and Western Serbia, including Jadar, Bor, Kolubara and Sjenica basins have been identified as locations of interest by the Government of Serbia and investors alike, containing large reserves of coal (lignite) and reserves of copper, zinc, jadarite, silver and gold, ranging from considerable to substantial.

 All companies and other legal entities, including individuals and entrepreneurs, currently undertaking mining exploitation and geological explorations must bring their business activities into compliance with the 2015 Law by 16.
 December 2016.